|Spectacular Canadian Rockies Toured

 spectacular.
 The setting is gorgeous with beautiful snow capped mountains in the foreground and turquoise

 waters.
-More views can be seen here and here.
+More wonderful views can be seen here and here.

 Bow Lake is the headwaters of the Bow River that runs south through Banff National Park, the city Calgary